 Macinley Butson is a young woman doing awesome work in STEM.
-In 2019 she was a winner of the BHP Foundation Science and Engineering Awards.
+In 2019 she was a winner of a BHP Foundation Science and Engineering Award.
 Macinley also took home first prize in Translational Medical Science at the 2019 Intel International Science and Engineering Fair for her invention, SMART Armour.
 This is a device that helps shield women from the side-effects of radiation therapy treatment for breast cancer.

 Determination and paying no mind to the stereotypes seems to be their greatest strengths – aside from some punchy scientific talent, of course.